Chocolate Granola

 So chocolaty and crunchy, you'd think you were eating Cocoa Puffs!

-A homemade grain-free granola that is easy to make and full of chocolate flavor.
-Plus this chocolate granola recipe has a crunch that will last when splashed with milk!
+A homemade grain-free granola that's easy to make and full of chocolate flavor.
+Plus it has a crunch that holds up when splashed with milk!

 Crunchy granola is the BEST!
-I took my basic granola recipe turned it into a chocolate lovers dream – chocolate granola!
-It’s a healthy version of cocoa puffs because you still have the crunch and the chocolate!
-Add a splash of your favorite milk and you’ll amazed at how much better this homemade granola tastes compared to store-bought.
-Plus, we made it without grains or rolled oats!
+I took my basic granola recipe and turned it into a chocolate lover’s dream.
+It’s basically a healthy version of cocoa puffs because you still get the crunch and the chocolate!
+Add a splash of your favorite milk and you’ll be amazed at how much better this keto granola tastes compared to store-bought.
+Plus, no grains or rolled oats!

 pouring milk into a cereal bowl

-To achieve that rich chocolate flavor in our keto cereal, we add Cacao Bliss which is a raw cacao powder blended with superfoods like cinnamon, turmeric, mct oil, Himalayan salt and lucuma.
+To get that rich chocolate flavor in our keto cereal, I use Cacao Bliss – a raw cacao powder blended with superfoods like cinnamon, turmeric, MCT oil, Himalayan salt and lucuma.

 Cacao Bliss (my partner for this recipe) is not your typical cocoa powder.
-It has a nutritious formula of superfoods to help satisfy cravings and support blood sugar regulation.
-Like turmeric to help control inflammation.
-While MCT oil supports energy and aids in mental clarity.
+It has a nutritious blend of superfoods that help satisfy cravings and support blood sugar regulation.
+The turmeric helps control inflammation, and the MCT oil supports energy and mental clarity.

 Its unique flavor can be used in all of your favorite keto recipes calling for chocolate or cocoa powder.
 You can save 15% off your order with my code KETOFOCUS at checkout!